Lapricode/hanoi_tower_solution/README.md

 ### `calculate_move_transition(n, s, f, m)`

-Calculates the transition for the **m-th move** in the Tower of Hanoi sequence.
+Calculates the transition for the **m-th move** in the Tower of Hanoi optimal sequence.

 - **n** → total number of rings
 - **s** → starting rod